openvinotoolkit/openvino/docs/install_guides/installing-openvino-brew.md

 1. Make sure that you have installed HomeBrew on your system.
 If not, follow the instructions on `the Homebrew website <https://brew.sh/>`_ to install and configure it.

-2. Run the following command to install OpenVINO Runtime:
+2. Open a command prompt terminal window, and run the following command to install OpenVINO Runtime:

    .. code-block:: sh